opensearch-project/documentation-website/_ml-commons-plugin/conversational-search.md

 }
 ```

-The Memory API then responds with an interaction ID, as shown in the following response:
+The Memory API then responds with an interaction ID, as shown in the following example response:

 ```json
 { "interaction_id": "948vh_PoiY2hrnpo" }